Many Democrats said it was time for a Black woman to lead Virginia. But the party establishment is lining up behind Terry McAuliffe.

 With hypercharged issues of race and gender swirling around them, many Democratic leaders said, both then and now, that they thought the crisis showed one clear way forward:

 “We really felt like in Virginia we had turned a corner and it was now time for a Black woman to be in leadership,” said Del.
-Lashrecse Aird (D-Petersburg), a member of the Virginia Legislative Black Caucus.
+Lashrecse D. Aird (D-Petersburg), a member of the Virginia Legislative Black Caucus.

 Today, about half the members of that caucus have endorsed McAuliffe — though neither Aird nor caucus leader Del.
 Lamont Bagby (D-Henrico) is endorsing any candidate.

 In truth, the scandals helped ensure that McAuliffe never really surrendered power in the state party.
 He was among the first to call for both Northam and Fairfax to resign.
-When Northam was politically crippled in 2019, McAuliffe came to the rescue during crucial elections for every seat in the General Assembly, campaigning and flexing his prodigious fundraising powers, much like a surrogate governor.
+When Northam was politically crippled in early 2019, McAuliffe came to the rescue during crucial elections for every seat in the General Assembly, campaigning and flexing his prodigious fundraising powers, much like a surrogate governor.
 And Democrats rode an anti-Trump wave to make unexpected gains, seizing majorities in the legislature for the first time in a generation.

-It’s those gains that Democrats are anxious to protect this year, when all 100 seats in the House of Delegates are on the Nov.
+It’s those gains that Democrats are eager to protect this year, when all 100 seats in the House of Delegates are on the Nov.
 2 ballot, along with governor, lieutenant governor and attorney general.
 Northam, like all Virginia governors, is prohibited by the state constitution from seeking a second consecutive term.

 In a normal election year, Fairfax might be seen as the favorite to succeed Northam — the lieutenant governor job being a traditional steppingstone, as it was for Northam.
-But while Fairfax is running, he has raised few resources and continues to work to clear his name.
+While Fairfax is running, he has raised few resources and continues to work to clear his name.

 Instead it’s McAuliffe who is positioning himself as the de facto successor to Northam in a field that also includes state Sen. Jennifer L. McClellan (Richmond), former delegate Jennifer Carroll Foy (Prince William) and Del.
 Lee J. Carter (Manassas).